rolasotelo/pinata-project-web/src/slides/culture.md

 ## Mariachi

-There is disagreement about the origin of the word Mariachi, but some music historians believe that it is derived from the French word mariage, meaning "wedding,".
+There is disagreement about the origin of the word Mariachi, but some music historians believe that it is derived from the French word mariage, meaning "wedding".

 ![mariachi](https://rolasotelo-portfolio.s3.amazonaws.com/mariachi.png)
 <span className="text-sm">Blend Images - Jeremy Woodhouse/Brand X Pictues/Getty Images</span>